jhn7111/IMGropper/README.md

 Worked images will saved "work_dir\worked"

 ## ISSUE
-I only tested one envrionment, which is Windows 11.
+I only tested it on one envrionment, which is Windows 11.

 ## Contributing